 Seattle Times, Katherine Long

-The UW Hyperloop team is the only Northwest team to make the cut, after SpaceX — the competition’s sponsor — took proposals from 1,200 teams in the initial round.
+The Washington Hyperloop team is the only Northwest team to make the cut, after SpaceX — the competition’s sponsor — took proposals from 1,200 teams in the initial round.
 The finalists were winnowed to 120, then 30."
 "Last January, all the competitors met for the design phase of the competition, and the number of finalists was winnowed to 30.
-Musk made an appearance, and the UW’s pod won an award for the safest design.
+Musk made an appearance, and Washington Hyperloop’s pod won an award for the safest design.
 The team has a trophy signed by Musk.

 The Verge, Andrew J. Hawkins